Pokémon the Movie 2000: Plot

-Articuno, Moltres and Zapdos begin battling one another while Ash retrieves Zapdos' Treasure; the group are transported to Shamouti's shrine, guarded by a talking Slowking.
-The water's great guardian, the legendary Pokémon Lugia, emerges from the sea and attempts to stop Articuno, Moltres and Zapdos fighting, but is defeated.
-With the prophecy seemingly coming true, the group realize Ash is the Chosen One and Lugia - revived when Melody plays the festival song on her conch - explains telepathically only Ash can restore harmony to the world by retrieving Articuno's Treasure.
+Articuno, Moltres, and Zapdos begin battling one another while Ash retrieves Zapdos' Treasure; the group are transported to Shamouti's shrine, guarded by a talking Slowking.
+The water's great guardian, the legendary Pokémon Lugia, emerges from the sea and attempts to stop Articuno, Moltres, and Zapdos' fighting, but is defeated.
+With the prophecy seemingly coming true, the group realize Ash is the actual Chosen One, and Lugia, revived when Melody plays the festival song on her conch, explains telepathically only Ash can restore harmony to the world by retrieving Articuno's Treasure.
 Ash heads to Ice Island, navigating through the legendary birds' battle with help from Team Rocket, wanting to save the world to continue their villainy.
-Ash retrieves Articuno's Treasure and Lugia starts to fly him back to Shamouti, but Lawrence attempts to capture Lugia, who uses a powerful Aeroblast to destroy the remains of Lawrence's airship; severely weakened, Lugia and Ash collapse into the sea.
+Ash retrieves Articuno's Treasure and Lugia starts to fly them back to Shamouti; Team Rocket sacrifice themselves to help in the process.
+Lawrence attempts to capture Lugia, who uses a powerful Aeroblast to destroy the remains of Lawrence's airship; severely weakened, Lugia and Ash collapse into the sea.

-Misty and Tracey rescue Ash and Pikachu and return them to Shamouti, where Ash places the final treasure and Melody plays the festival's song, which causes the storms to subside, bring harmony to the legendary birds, the currents causing disruption to the world's climates to dissipate, and reviving Lugia.
-Articuno, Moltres and Zapdos return to their respective islands, Lugia thanks Ash for his efforts and returns to the sea, Ash is reunited with his mother who tells him to be more careful, Lawrence contemplates restarting his collection, and Team Rocket are told by Slowking that the audience saw their heroics and they debate whether they should now change their ways.
+Misty and Tracey rescue Ash and Pikachu and return them to Shamouti, where Ash places the final treasure and Melody plays the festival's song, causing the storms to subside, bringing harmony to the legendary birds, causing the currents behind the disruption to the world's climates to dissipate, and reviving Lugia.
+Articuno, Moltres, and Zapdos return to their respective islands, and Lugia thanks Ash for his efforts as he returns to the sea.
+Ash is reunited with his mother who tells him to be more careful, Lawrence contemplates restarting his collection, and Team Rocket are told by Slowking that the audience saw their heroics and they debate whether they should now change their ways.